jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

 some mobile applications will only display the 0 results.

-If required, it is also possible to specify the calculated result of the formula using the options ``value`` parameter.
+If required, it is also possible to specify the calculated result of the formula using the optional ``value`` parameter.
 This is occasionally necessary when working with non-Excel applications that don't calculate the value of the formula.
 The calculated ``value`` is added at the end of the argument list::